Red Hen Publications

 Which has a fair possibility of being the problem with Molly as well.

 But you would think that to be less likely to be the case in the wizarding world.
-If anyone ever actually thought about what probably constitutes a wizarding “world”.
+That is, if anyone ever actually thought about what probably constitutes a wizarding “world”.
 The Harry filter doesn’t allow us the clearest picture of the proper “witch’s role” (if any) in the modern wizarding world, but what we can see of it by squinting around the edges of that filter has shown women taking a very active part in all levels of their society.

 Mind you, if Molly really is anything like Ma — and she sure sounds like she was drawn from a very similar template — she would have done brilliantly in almost any field that dealt with children.
 Ma was everybody in the family’s favorite aunt.
 Hell, she would have been my favorite aunt!